 Income Type Upfront Written Third Party Oral Third Party Document Review Tenant Declaration (LEVEL 5) (LEVEL 4) (LEVEL 3) (LEVEL 2) (LEVEL 1) Self- Employment Not Available The PHA mails or faxes a verification form directly to sources identified by the family to obtain income information.
 The PHA may call the source to obtain income information.
 The PHA may accept any documents (i.e. tax returns, invoices and letters from customers) provided by the tenant to verify self-employment income.
 Note: The PHA must document in the tenant file, the reason third party verification was not obtained.
 The PHA may accept a notarized statement or affidavit from the tenant that declares the family's total annual income from self-employment.
+Note: The PHA must document in the tenant file, the reason third party verification was not available. employment inc declaration that Self-Employment Incom ome.
+When third party v includes a perjury staten verification is not available. ailable, the PHA should always request a not arized tenant Social Security Benefits Use of HUD Tenant Assessment System (TASS) to obtain current benefit history and discrepancy reports.
+The PHA mails or faxes a verification form directly to the local SSA office to obtain social security benefit information.
+(Not Available in some areas because SSA makes this data available through TASS.
+SSA encourages PHAs to use TASS.)
+The PHA may call SSA, with the tenant on the line, to obtain current benefit amount.
+(Not Available in some areas because SSA makes this data available through TASS.
+SSA encourages PHAs to use TASS.)
+The PHA may accept an original SSA Notice from the tenant.
 Note: The PHA must document in the tenant file, the reason third party verification was not available.
-Verification of Self-Employment Income: Typically, it is a challenge for PHAs to obtain third party verification of self-employment income.
-When third party verification is not available, the PHA should always request a notarized tenant declaration that includes a perjury statement.
-Social Socurity Use of HUD Tenant The PHA mails The DHA may ac 11 The PHA may The PHA may accept Social Security Benefits Assessment System (TASS) to obtain current benefit or faxes a verification form directly to the The PHA may call SSA, with the tenant on the line, to obtain current benefit accept an original SSA Notice from the tenant.
-Note: a notarized statement or affidavit from the tenant that declares history and local SSA office The PHA must monthly social amount.
-(Not security benefits. discrepancy reports. to obtain social Available in some document in the security benefit areas because SSA tenant file, the Note: The PHA must information. makes this data reason third party document in the (Not Available available through tenant file, the reason verification was in some areas TASS.
-SSA not available. third party because SSA encourages PHAs verification was not makes this data available. to use TASS.) available through TASS.
-SSA encourages PHAs to use TASS.)
-The PHA mails, The PHA may call Welfare Use of computer The PHA may The PHA may accept Benefits matching faxes, or e-mails the local Social review an a notarized statement agreements with the or affidavit from the a verification Services Agency to original award local Social Services form directly to obtain current notice or printout tenant that declares Agency to obtain the local Social benefit amount. from the local monthly welfare current benefit Services Agency Social Services benefits.
-Note: The to obtain welfare Agency provided PHA must document amount electronically, by benefit by the tenant. in the tenant file, the Note: The PHA mail or fax or in information. reason third party person. must document in verification was not the tenant file, available. the reason third party verification was not available.
+The PHA may accept a notarized statement or affidavit from the tenant that declares monthly social security benefits.
+Note: The PHA must document in the tenant file, the reason third party verification was not available.
+Welfare Benefits Use of computer matching agreements with the local Social Services Agency to obtain current benefit amount electronically, by mail or fax or in person.
+The PHA mails, faxes, or e-mails a verification form directly to the local Social Services Agency to obtain welfare benefit information.
+The PHA may call the local Social Services Agency to obtain current benefit amount.
+The PHA may review an original award notice or printout from the local Social Services Agency provided by the tenant.
+Note: The PHA must document in the tenant file, the reason third party verification was not available.
+The PHA may accept a notarized statement or affidavit from the tenant that declares monthly welfare benefits.
+Note: The PHA must document in the tenant file, the reason third party verification was not available.